istarlet/derby_city_drip/README.md

 # Derby City Drip
 ## Description
-I chose the [Code Louisville FEWD Coffee Shop](https://github.com/CodeLouisville/FEWD-CoffeeShop) mockup as my Code Kentucky project.
+I chose the [Code Louisville FEWD Coffee Shop](https://github.com/CodeLouisville/FEWD-CoffeeShop) as my Code Kentucky project.
 I approached this project like I was a frontend web developer and my job was to turn the provided mockups into a fully functioning web page.
 I tried to recreate the mockups as faithfully as possible.

+You can also view my project by clicking this link [Derby City Coffee](https://naughty-volhard-234aeb.netlify.app/).

 ## Media Queries
 ```